-As a precaution against contamination from spurious sources, we only include observations with W3 and W4 band errors of $\sigma \leq 0.25$ mag.
-However, if we have an observation with a $\sigma_{W3} \leq 0.25$, we also include the W4 observation even if its error is larger than our cutoff.
+As a precaution against contamination from spurious sources, we only include observations with $W3$ and $W4$ band errors of $\sigma \leq 0.25$ mag.
+However, if we have an observation with $\sigma_{W3} \leq 0.25$ mag, we also include the $W4$ observation even if its error is larger than our cutoff.
 The TPM benefits greatly from the inclusion of multiple bands.
 The WISE photometric software simultaneously fits a profile to all four bands, using information from each to find the center.
-The higher signal-to-noise observation will control the fit centroid, so we can be confident the source is present, with the profile scaled to the observed flux.
-To further ensure we have two bands to use in our thermophysical modeling, we only include asteroids which have total observations in the W3 or W4 band of at least 40\% of the other band after our data use cuts, with a minimum of 5 observations per band.
+The higher S/N observation will control the fit centroid, so we can be confident that the source is present, with the profile scaled to the observed flux.
+To further ensure that we have two bands to use in our thermophysical modeling, we only include asteroids that have total observations in the $W3$ or $W4$ band of at least 40\% of the other band after our data use cuts, with a minimum of five observations per band.
 The WISE catalog uncertainties do not include the 0.03 mag systematic internal repeatability component found in comparisons with other catalogs\footnote{\url{https://wise2.ipac.caltech.edu/docs/release/allsky/expsup/sec6_3b.html}} \citep{Cutri12}.
 To account for this, we add 0.03 mag in quadrature to all reported errors.
-We convert from magnitudes to flux density with the zero points in \citet{Wright10} modified for red sources: 306.681 Jy for W1, 170.663 Jy for W2, 31.3684 Jy for W3, and 7.9525 Jy for W4.
-The central wavelengths for W3 and W4 are shifted to $\lambda_{0, W3}$ = 11.0984 $\mu$m and $\lambda_{0, W4}$ = 22.6405 $\mu$m to correct for the discrepancy observed in photometric calibration tests between blue- and red-spectrum objects.
-We apply the \citet{Wright10} color corrections for the W3 and W4 fluxes when passing the thermal data into the TPM.
+We convert from magnitudes to flux density with the zero-points in \citet{Wright10} modified for red sources: 306.681 Jy for $W1$, 170.663 Jy for $W2$, 31.3684 Jy for $W3$, and 7.9525 Jy for $W4$.
+The central wavelengths for $W3$ and $W4$ are shifted to $\lambda_{0, W3}$ = 11.0984 $\mu$m and $\lambda_{0, W4}$ = 22.6405 $\mu$m to correct for the discrepancy observed in photometric calibration tests between blue- and red-spectrum objects.
+We apply the \citet{Wright10} color corrections for the $W3$ and $W4$ fluxes when passing the thermal data into the TPM.